Observing radio transients with Phased ALMA: Pulses from the Galactic Centre magnetar: Discussion

 \subsubsection{Pulsars}

-We can also estimate the number of radio pulsars detectable in integrated pulse profile mode (also known as \textit{folding mode}), which is obtained by adding hundreds to thousands of pulses using the spin period and other parameters listed in their ephemeris (see e.g. \href{tab:timing4}{Table 3}).
-We derived the minimum sensitivity for Band-3 using the radiometer equation for pulsars and considering telescope parameters such as $T_{sys}$ = 74 K, $G$ = 1.08 K/Jy \citep{almahand} for Band-3, a phasing efficiency of $\eta_{p} \sim 0.6$ \citep{matthews2017}, a minimum detected SNR of 6 and 1 hour of on-source integration time.
-For a pulsar spin period of 1 s with a duty cycle of 10\%, we estimate that Band-3 system is sensitive to 0.060 mJy.
-If instead we use the parameters reported on \cite{Liu_2021}, we obtain 0.023 mJy.
-Assuming that Band-1's system behaves similarly ($T_{sys}$ = 45 K, $G$ = 1.12 K/Jy in \citealt{almahand}), then we expect a minimum detectable flux of 0.035 mJy, using the same 37 antenna setup.
+We can also estimate the number of radio pulsars detectable in integrated pulse profile mode (also known as folding mode), which is obtained by adding hundreds to thousands of pulses using the spin period and other parameters listed in their ephemeris (see e.g. \href{tab:timing4}{Table 3}).
+We derived the minimum sensitivity for Band 3 using the radiometer equation for pulsars and considering telescope parameters such as $T_{sys}$ = 74 K, $G$ = 1.08 K/Jy \citep{almahand} for Band 3, a phasing efficiency of $\eta_{p} \sim 0.6$ \citep{matthews2017}, a minimum detected S/N of 6 and 1 hour of on-source integration time.
+For a pulsar spin period of 1 s with a duty cycle of 10\%, we estimate that the Band 3 system is sensitive to 0.060 mJy.
+If instead we use the parameters reported by \cite{Liu_2021}, we obtain 0.023 mJy.
+Assuming that the Band 1 system behaves similarly ($T_{sys}$ = 45 K, $G$ = 1.12 K/Jy in \citealt{almahand}), then we expect a minimum detectable flux of 0.035 mJy, using the same 37-antenna set-up.
 When increasing to 49 antennas, the minimum flux is 0.026 mJy.

-In \href{fig:band1_pulsars}{Fig. 5} we show the sources expected to be detectable by PAM Band-1.
+In \href{fig:band1_pulsars}{Fig. 5} we show the sources expected to be detectable by PAM Band 1.
 To this end, we selected all the known pulsars from the ATNF catalogue \citep{catalogue} having flux density reported at 1.4 GHz or 2 GHz.
 We limited the sources detectable by ALMA based on a declination below 47° \citep{almahand}.
 This reduced the list to 2301 pulsars.

-We used the spectral index to estimate the flux of each source at 42 GHz (Band-1).
-To extrapolate we used a simple power-law following:
+We used the spectral index to estimate the flux of each source at 42 GHz (Band 1).
+To extrapolate we used a simple power-law: